DevavratSinghBisht/deepdraken/.github/ISSUE_TEMPLATE/CUSTOM_ISSUE_TEMPLATE.md

 ---
-name: Name of issue
+name: Custom Issue Template
-about: Issue you encountered
+about: Use this template if no other satisfies your need.
 title: ''
 labels: ''
 assignees: ''